Set up payment policies

 - To protect against no-shows, tick the checkbox next to Apply no-show fee, then enter the percentage of the total appointment value you want to charge the client.
 This allows you to keep the money if the client doesn't show.

-- Apply the policy to selected services: Click Edit to apply a custom deposit or no-show fee to specific services, then select Apply to save your changes.
-You can also manage this from the settings of an individual service.
+- Customize per service by clicking Edit to apply a custom deposit or no-show fee to specific services, then select Apply to save your changes.
+Once your payment policy is active, you can also manage whether a service requires a deposit and a custom deposit amount directly from the individual service's settings.

-- Apply the policy to specific client groups, such as new clients or those with previous no-shows or cancellations.
+- Apply the policy to selected client groups, such as new clients or those with previous no-shows or cancellations.
 To control whether an individual client is required to pay a deposit, update their profile settings.

 - Apply the policy to appointments over a set value by entering the minimum amount.